I’m often asked about mistakes that I’ve made when using a Memory Palace Network for language learning.

 It’s wrong to use this word in the context of memorization, however.

-Because the Magnetic Memory system is about playful experimentation and developing personalized approaches that house the words you want to memorize permanently in your mind (based on the understanding that permanence requires rehearsal of the mnemonics and/or use of the memorized vocabulary).
+Because the Magnetic Memory Method is about playful experimentation and developing personalized approaches.
+You’re housing the words you want to memorize permanently in your mind (based on the understanding that permanence requires rehearsal of the mnemonics and/or use of the memorized vocabulary).

 In other words, playing the game is never work.
 They never call it “game work.”
 It’s always “playing a game.”

-And yet, video games aside, although I feel rather badly about associating the Magnetic Memory system with “work,” there’s an ironic paradox at play here:
+Video games aside, although I feel rather badly about associating the Magnetic Memory Method with “work,” there’s an ironic paradox at play here:

 Thus, it seems to me that the key behind memorization is to take one’s target language and “work” it only for so long.
 Work it until it becomes a passion.